Ideal for Winter Season

-Situated on the western side of Mindoro, the reef covers an expanse of 13 square miles, making it the largest in the country and the second largest contiguous coral reef in the world.
-Being the most well known dive site in the Philippines means you will undoubtedly be sharing water space with other divers, but the expanse of the reef still allows you to explore without being interrupted.
+Situated on the western side of Mindoro, the reef covers an expanse of 13 square miles, making it the largest in the country and the second-largest contiguous coral reef in the world.
+Being the most well-known dive site in the Philippines means you will undoubtedly be sharing water space with other divers, but the expanse of the reef still allows you to explore without being interrupted.

-Being enveloped by the Apo Reef Natural Park there are strict limitations which do not allow you to remove anything from the site but it does mean that the coral reef is virtually untouched.
+Being enveloped by the Apo Reef Natural Park there are strict limitations that do not allow you to remove anything from the site but it does mean that the coral reef is virtually untouched.
 Take your time to explore the many beautiful displays of coral formations and visit the local residents before jumping on land to see one final site.
 Ascend onto Apo Island to visit the lighthouse.
 Climb to the top for some stunning panoramic views of the surrounding areas.